 When conditions are favorable, we travel along the 70-mile (112-km) Prins Christian Sound.
 In this narrow, often ice-choked channel, we come so close to icebergs you can almost reach out and touch them.

 The island is characterized by several glaciers, jagged peaks, rivers, lakes, and waterfalls.
 There are vast green valleys and deep fjords with newly calved icebergs dropping off the ice cap into the sea.
 Tasiilaq, the largest town in East Greenland, is located on Ammassalik Island.
 With its population of approximately 2,000 people, the town is the gateway to exploring East Greenland.

-Today you sail across the Denmark Strait towards Iceland.
+Today you sail across the Denmark Strait toward Iceland.
 This route was used by Norse settlers traveling to Greenland around 900 years ago.

 Day 12: Reykjavík, Iceland | Disembark

-After breakfast, you bid farewell to the Ocean Diamont as you sail back into Reykjavik.
+After breakfast, you bid farewell to the MS Seaventure as you sail back into Reykjavik.
 You can also simply hang out in Reykjavik, a perfect city for those who want to refresh their spirit in a place that combines invigorating outdoor activities, great food, and world-class entertainment.

 The trip was terrific with great planning on your part.
 Most of the adventures were not mainstream and somewhat off the beaten path which made it especially enjoyable!!
 We felt taken care of and you all were readily available to respond to questions and issues.
 I would highly recommend your company and friends have already expressed interest based on our pictures and excitement.